alebarquin/Lowell-Quant-Club/personal_projects/inverse_fund_inefficiencies/README.md

 Why does this occur?
 </br>
 </br>
 Do short borrowing costs erode any opportunity for profits when rates are low?
-Why weren't they visible in the options market?
+Why weren't they reflected in the options market?
 </br>
 </br>
 Why do only some options price in these divergences?